husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

 computers.You will use this configuration to set up system consisting of two robots, which perform task of searching an object.

 In this manual you will need two robots based on CORE2 with the same equipment as in the previous manual.

+In case you are working on **Gazebo** simulator, it is not possible to setup system to work on multiple computers, altough you can simulate many ROSbots in simulator running on one machine.
+Just skip the section **Network setup** and proceed to **Performing a task with multiple machines**.

 ## Network setup ##